The Chi Omega sorority house

 Between 1979 and 1990, it was the home of a popular student bar called The Phyrst.
 Following Bundy's execution in 1989, The Phyrst changed its front advertisement sign to read "Bye Bye Bundy."

-In February of 1991, the building was demolished to make way for the Southgate Campus Center, which was opened in 1993.
+In February 1991, the building was demolished to make way for the Southgate Campus Center, which was opened in 1993.

 As he walked towards the entrance and eyed the place up, little did he know that there'd eventually come a day when a sign out front would be celebrating his death.